PixarAnimationStudios/ruby-jss/test/README.md

 These tests create and delete objects in the JSS.
 While they _shouldn't_ hurt any of the existing data - we cannot make any guarantees that they won't hurt something you care about.

-As the license text for ruby-jss states:
+As the license text for ruby-jss states, ruby-jss is...

 ```
-    Unless required by applicable law or agreed to in writing, software
-    distributed under the Apache License with the above modification is
     distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY
     KIND, either express or implied.
 ```